HealthSamurai/documentation/modules-1/aidbox-forms/aidbox-ui-builder-alpha/embedding-builder.md

 * `form-id` (optional): ID of the form to load.
 If not provided, the builder opens with a blank form.
 * `hide-back` (optional): Hides the back button on the builder page.
 * `language` (optional): The default language to use for the builder interface.
 It will not override the language set by a user in the builder.
-* `translation-languages` (optional): Whitelist of languages that can be used for translations in the builder.
+* `translation-languages` (optional): Whitelist of comma-separated languages that can be used for translations in the builder.
 If not provided, [all languages](./multilingual-ui-builder.md#list-of-supported-languages) are allowed.

 ## Embedding Builder in Controlled Mode